st-sw/I2cReadWriteUtility/README.md

 It is a usefull tool if you need to quickly read or modify the internal registers of a silicon device, without having the time to develop your own firmware for your platform.
 It is mainly usefull during prototyping phase or evaluation phase.

-The Software is free of charge.
-But your comments are welcome. <br/>
+The Software is free of charge. <br/>
-The hardware is based on the cheap version of ARM Cortex-M0 evaluation boards from STMicroelectronics : the popular STM32 Nucleo Boards, which are Arduino compatible.
+The hardware is based on the cheap version of ARM Cortex-M0 evaluation boards from STMicroelectronics : the popular STM32 Nucleo Boards, which are compatible with Arduino shields.

 The harware is used as a I2C Master interface. <br/>
 It can control any I2C Slave ICs, as long as they follow the I2C specification from Philips/NXP.